Arkady-Dymkov/github-yt-webhook/README.md

 ## Features

 - Listens for GitHub webhook events
-- Updates YouTrack issue status to "In Review" when a pull request is opened
+- Updates YouTrack issue status when a pull request is opened, closed, or reopened
 - Extracts ticket ID from pull request title (format: ABC-123)
+- Configurable action mappings between GitHub events and YouTrack commands
 - Built with Gin framework for high performance
+- Comprehensive logging for debugging and monitoring

 ## Requirements